What is Eczema?

 - Use superfine natural fibre clothing and bedding to reduce sweating and keep the skin cool.

-- Keep the temperature even throughout the house.
+- Keep the temperature cool and even throughout the house.

 - Keeping cool in hot weather is important.
 Use a fan or even air conditioning if necessary.
 Having short cool showers will help.